Hugo-loio/tensordraw/README.md

 2. Tensors legs (indices) in any direction
 3. Customizing stroke and filling styles for all objects
 4. Output in a vectorized format (supports PDF, SVG, PS, and EPS)
+5. Automatic tensor contractions

 To be added:

-1. Automatic tensor contractions
-2. Latex integration
+1. Latex integration
-3. More advanced filling and stroking styles
+2. More advanced filling and stroking styles
+3. Documentation

+# User guide

+To install the developement version (for the moment the only version) run `./install.sh` and uninstall with `./unistall.sh`.

+Example scripts for using the package can be found in the `examples` directory.